Two-sample Test using Projected Wasserstein Distance: Two-sample Testing using IPM

-Motivated by Example~\ref{Wasserstein:two:sample}, we propose the projected Wasserstein distance defined in \eqref{Eq:projected:Wasserstein} to break the curse of dimensionality.
-This distance can be viewed as a special integral probability metric with the function space defined in \eqref{Eq:projected:function:space}, a collection of $1$-Lipschitz functions in composition with an orthogonal $k$-dimensional linear mapping.
-In order to investigate the finite-sample guarantee for this distance, we first compute the Rademacher complexity for this space. \begin{proposition} Let $\mathcal{F}$ be the function space defined in \eqref{Eq:projected:function:space}.
-Then
+Motivated by Example~\ref{Wasserstein:two:sample}, we propose the projected Wasserstein distance in Definition~\ref{Definition:projected:wasserstein:distance} to improve the sample complexity.
+This distance can be viewed as a special IPM with the function space defined in \eqref{Eq:projected:function:space}, a collection of $1$-Lipschitz functions in composition with an orthogonal $k$-dimensional linear mapping.
+We first investigate its finite-sample guarantee by upper bounding the Rademacher complexity for $\mathcal{F}$ defined in \eqref{Eq:projected:function:space}.